iwishiwasaneagle/janhendrikewers.uk/_posts/2023-03-07-how_your_psychological_profile_is_used_in_a_mountain_rescue_search.md

 A caveat to this is that it's important to make the distinction between environment types.
 Someone lost in the Scottish Highlands will have a much harder time traversing the terrain, than someone lost in Yorkshire.
 As well as this, there is usually no distinction made on time-of-day or the weather conditions In the data.
 However, through chatting to mountain rescue experts from the Lake District[^fn3], they automatically search down-wind from the LPS as _who in their right mind walks into the wind when they're already struggling to locate themselves or injured_.

 Whilst you may never use this information, I find it really interesting to know what tools are being used by the experts saving lives.
-My current research is in the field of predicting and searching for lost people using [drones](https://github.com/iwishiwasaneagle/jdrones), so it's nice to share a niche slither of my work.
+My current research is in the field of predicting and searching for lost people using [drones](https://github.com/iwishiwasaneagle/jdrones), so it's nice to share a niche slice of my work.

 ---